 The anti-inflammatory and antibacterial properties of pink salt make it a perfect choice for skin irritations like eczema or psoriasis.
-Since pink salt can be absorbed through the skin, adding it to a bath soak can help infuse our skin with minerals and remove any waste or toxins in our body.
+Since salt can be absorbed through the skin, taking a Himalayan salt bath can help infuse our skin with minerals and remove waste and toxins.
 It can also improve circulation, which helps the blood to bring oxygen and nutrients to all areas of our skin, leaving a nourished and healthy glow.

 Detox baths go beyond a traditional relaxation soak.

-So, whether you’re attempting to soothe sore muscles, detox, or improve your overall health and beauty, the next time you draw a bath, consider a combination of pink salt, Epsom salt, herbs, and essential oils for a health-promoting bath soak.
+So, whether you’re attempting to soothe sore muscles, detox, or improve your overall health and beauty, the next time you draw a bath, consider a combination of Epsom salt, herbs, and essential oils for a health-promoting pink Himalayan salt bath recipe.

-This basic detox bath soak soothes muscles, replenishes minerals, and gives you a healthy dose of aromatherapy.
+This DIY bath salt recipe soothes muscles, replenishes minerals, and gives you a healthy dose of aromatherapy.

 - 1 cup Himalayan pink salt

-- 5 drops each tea tree and rosemary oil
+- 5 drops each tea tree and rosemary essential oil

 - 1 tablespoon grated lemon zest

 - 1 tablespoon dried calendula